dime-worldbank/dime-account-admin/README.md

 Read general access info and then scroll down for links to specific instructions.

-### General repo access info

-#### Access for external collaborators:
-_External collaborators can be added to one or several individual repos._
-This give them the same type of access as DIME members for the specific repo they are added to.
-They do not get access to shared resources hosted on the account.
-For instructions, see links below in the
-DIME or WB account section depending on where your repos is hosted.

-#### Access for internal collaborators:
+### Access for internal vs. external collaborators

-_Internal collaborators are added as members of the DIME/WB account instead of directly individual repos._
+**Internal collaborators are added as members of the DIME/WB account instead of directly to individual repos.**
-As members of the account they can be added to GitHub teams.
+As members of the account DIME users can be added to GitHub teams.
 The GitHub teams are added to repos, and everyone who is a member of a GitHub team used for a repo, has access to that repo.
-Someone for the project is made maintainer of the GitHub team, such that they can give and revoke access to a repo by adding and removing someone from the team, without needing to ask DIME Analytics to help.
+Someone from the project is made maintainer of the GitHub team, such that they can give and revoke access to a repo by adding and removing someone from the team, without needing to ask DIME Analytics to help.
 Read more about how DIME use GitHub teams [here](../resources/why-use-teams.md).
+For instructions on how to request , see links below in the DIME or WB account section depending on where your repos is hosted.

+**External collaborators can be added to one or several individual repos.**
+This give them the same type of access as DIME members for the specific repo they are added to.
+However, they do not get access to shared resources hosted on the account.
 For instructions, see links below in the
 DIME or WB account section depending on where your repos is hosted.